aimms/documentation/webui/widget-options.rst

 In this case the data of the string parameter :token:`X_Tooltips` (associated with an identifier :token:`X`) must be in HTML format; for more info on HTML, see for example `html.com <https://html.com/>`_ or `www.w3schools.com <https://www.w3schools.com/html/>`_ .

-Next we illustrated this feature based on some concrete examples.
+Next we illustrate this feature based on some concrete examples for various widgets.

 Suppose the data of a 2-dimensional parameter DailyNumberOfPassengers(i1,i2) is shown in a table widget, where i1 and i2 are alias indexes in a set Islands.
 One can declare the string parameter DailyNumberOfPassengers_Tooltips(i1,i2) and defined its HTML data as